Global Speaking Fellow: Experienced, Credible, Globally Competent

 Competency 3: Global Travel Competency

-- Make intelligent choices for flight and ground transportation options
+- Make cost-effective choices for flight and ground transportation options

 - Navigate the systems of visas and unique usage circumstances with passports

-- Know how to manage currency exchanges and allowable cash amounts for optimal results
+- Know how to navigate time zones and manage currency exchanges

 Competency 4: Global Events Competency

-- Understand local traditions and how those will impact the event and presentations
+- Understand local traditions and how those will impact the event and presentations, in-person and/or live virtual

 - Maintain awareness of planner and client expectations that differ from home events

 - Manage the nuances of scheduling for events and how to adjust at the moment

 - Know the protocol for interacting with attending dignitaries

-To view a detailed list of competencies, please click here.
+To view a detailed list of competencies, please click here and refer to Appendix E.

 Find out more about: